An Evans function for the linearised 2D Euler equations using Hill's determinant: An Evans function

-Equating \cref{eq:disdef} and \cref{eq:discrim} we see that by construction we have that $E(c) = 0$ when $c$ is in the discrete spectrum of the Euler equation.
-Unlike the Hill discriminant which foremost is a function of the spectral parameter $\mu$ of Hill's equation, we define the Evans function as a function of the spectral parameter $c$ of the linearised Euler's equation.
+\begin{proof} Equating equations \eqref{eq:disdef} and \eqref{eq:discrim} we see that by construction we have that $E(c) = 0$ when $c\not \in [-1,1]$ is in the discrete spectrum of the Euler equation.
+The rest of the proof is an application of Lemma 8.4.2 from \cite{KP13}.
+In our notation, Lemma 8.4.2 from \cite{KP13} says that the function

+is entire in $\mu$ for fixed $\q$ and it is entire in $\q$ for fixed $\mu$.
+Moreover, according to the lemma, the algebraic multiplicity of $\mu$ as an eigenvalue of \cref{eq:hillgen} with boundary conditions \eqref{eq:bound} is equal to the degree of vanishing of $E$ (as a function of $\mu$).
+Differentiating \cref{eq:discrim} shows that